CraigWang1/custom-dataset-tools/Dataset Operations/README.md

 ```

 # extract_sub_dirs.py
-This is a script to extract images and/or xml annotations from sub directories within a parent directory.
+This is a script to extract images and/or xml annotations from sub directories within a parent directory to a new folder.
 You can also choose resizing with `--one_side` or `target_size` resizing (optional).

 ```
 usage: extract_sub_dirs.py [-h] [--parent_dir PARENT_DIR] [--images]